 The main thing is to find the option that best suits your needs.

-A common way to save on cost is by applying for scholarships.
+A common way to save on costs is by applying for scholarships.

 Most scholarships cover tuition fees and do not require you to attend an interview.